Know Your Options

 How to choose the right site of care.
-When you or a loved one has a medical emergency or serious issue that requires prompt care, choosing how and where to seek help can be confusing, time-consuming, and sometimes more costly than necessary.
+When you or a loved one has a medical emergency or serious issue that requires prompt care, choosing how and where to seek help can be confusing.

 Emergency Room